 Back in the days of wire-line telephony, when all phone calls went over the PSTN, businesses would purchase “trunks” – a dedicated line or a bundle of circuits – from their service provider.
 Today, we have adapted the concept of “trunking” to the IP-enabled landscape resulting in lower telephony costs and rapid return on investment (ROI) plus the opportunity for enhanced communications both within the enterprise and with vendors, customers and partners.

-An SIP (Session Initiation Protocol) trunk is a service that allows businesses with an installed PBX to use real-time communications including VoIP.
-By connecting an SIP trunk to an internal traditional PSTN (public switched telephone network) phone system, companies can communicate over IP outside the enterprise.
-What’s more, companies can replace traditional fixed PSTN lines with an IP phone system connected externally through an SIP-trunking service, thereby creating a single conduit for multimedia components including voice, video and data.
-As a result, an SIP-trunking service typically delivers greater cost savings and increased reliability.
+A SIP (Session Initiation Protocol) trunk is a service that allows businesses with an installed PBX to use real-time communications including VoIP.
+By connecting it to an internal traditional PSTN (public switched telephone network) phone system, companies can communicate over IP outside the enterprise.
+What’s more, companies can replace traditional fixed PSTN lines with an IP phone system connected externally through a SIP-trunking service, thereby creating a single conduit for multimedia components including voice, video and data.
+As a result, it typically delivers greater cost savings and increased reliability.

-One of the immediate ways SIP trunks reduce communications costs is by eliminating the need to purchase ISDN, BRIs, PRIs or local PSTN gateways.
+One of the immediate ways it reduce communications costs is by eliminating the need to purchase ISDN, BRIs, PRIs or local PSTN gateways.
 Since the voice traffic is now routed through the Internet connection to the ITSP, no local connection to the PSTN is necessary at the enterprise location.